Carrie Underwood Reveals Why She Finally Announced Her Pregnancy & Her ‘Therapy’

 The former American Idol winner also opened up about her “therapy” in the interview, where she revealed that her form of getting a clearer head is something she may have to cut down on a little bit now that she’s pregnant for the second time.

-Carrie admitted that she considers exercise to be her form of “therapy everyday”.
+Carrie admitted that she considers exercise to be her form of “therapy everyday.”

 “That’s my thing,” the CALIA by Carrie Underwood athleisure wear designer said.
 “I don’t need vacations even.
 I’m like, ‘Honey, you can give me like an hour, I’m good.
 You don’t have to take me out.
 It’s fine.'”